 The main work is distributing your own copies of the Zulip mobile apps configured to use APNS/FCM keys that you generate.
 This is not for the faint of heart!
 If you haven’t done this before, be warned that one can easily spend hundreds of dollars (on things like a DUNS number registration) and a week struggling through the hoops Apple requires to build and distribute an app through the Apple app store, even if you’re making no code modifications to an app already present in the store (as would be the case here).
 The Zulip mobile app also gets frequent updates that you will have to either forgo or republish to the app stores yourself.

 If you’ve done that work, the Zulip server configuration for sending push notifications through the new app is quite straightforward:

 Create an FCM push notifications key in the Google Developer console and set

 /etc/zulip/zulip-secrets.confto that key.

-APNS_CERT_FILEto the path of your APNs certificate file.
+APNS_CERT_FILEto be the path of your APNS certificate file in